niubility000/PDJ-Media-Repeater/README.md

 --Utter the translation lines in the subtitles with TTS in the beginning or in the end.

+## To Learn A Language Using PDJ Media Repeater

+There are two very effective methods to learn a language: Shadowing and Reciting.
+For shadowing, you need listen to a sentence first, and then repeat it yourself immediately (maybe in mind).
+For reciting, you need read or listen to a sentence in your mother language, then translate to the new language immediately.

+The key to success is REPETITION.
+For the same sentence, you need to repeat shadowing and reciting it again and again (maybe 100 times in a month) to make it as familiar as your mother language.
+This is a boring and time-consuming job with no obvious effects in a short time.

+With PDJ Media Repeater, you can do shadowing and reciting much easier.
+Every week, just choose a video or audio with 20-50 sentences, repeat shadowing and reciting them every morning and evening 2 or 3 times.
+You can lie in your bed, close your eyes, and click, or swipe left, up in your cell phone to learn the language.
+Thus, in one year, you may master thoudands of sentences as fluent as your mother language.
+That will be a big improvement.

 ## Source Files Changed in this Project based on Filebrowser v2.28.0

 Added: